All pages

 SST methods are supported via a scriptable interface.
 New SST methods could potentially be developed by creating new SST scripts.
 The scripts usually have names of the form wsrep_sst_<method> where <method> is one of the SST methods listed below.

 You can choose your SST method by setting the wsrep_sst_method system variable.
-It can be changed dynamically with SET GLOBAL on the node that you intend to be an SST donor.
+It can be changed dynamically with on the node that you intend to be an SST donor.
 For example:

-It can also be set in a server option group in an option file prior to starting up a node:
+It can also be set in a server in an prior to starting up a node:

 For an SST to work properly, the donor and joiner node must use the same SST method.
 Therefore, it is recommended to set wsrep_sst_method to the same value on all nodes, since any node will usually be a donor or joiner node at some point.